 Importance of Rear Facing

 In March of 2011 the American Academy of Pediatrics (AAP) updated their car seat recommendations advising that children should remain rear facing until the age of two.
 According to a study in the Journal of Injury Prevention children under the age of two are 75% less likely to die or be severely injured in the event of a car crash if they are rear facing.
 When a child is rear facing their head, neck and spine are better supported and in the event of an accident, crash forces are distributed over the child’s entire body.
+If your child is supported in the correct car seat, should you be in an accident that wasn’t your fault, both you and your very important passenger will be able to receive compensation with the help of a personal injury lawyer, like the Joye Law Firm.

 Typically the center rear seat is the safest place for a car seat, and never install a car seat in the front seat.
 If your car does not have a latch connector for the middle seat, you can use the middle seat belt to properly secure the base.
 When installing, make sure the base of the car seat moves no more than an inch from side to side.
 An easy way to test this is to hold at the belt path.